open-life-science/ols-9/week-08/week-08-notes.md

 **Are you an Open Seeds participant but can't attend this call?
 The recording from this call will be updated on YouTube**: [https://www.youtube.com/c/OpenLifeSci/playlists](https://www.youtube.com/c/OpenLifeSci/playlists)

+**Code of conduct and community participation guidelines https://we-are-ols.org/code-of-conduct**
+* If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika, Yo and Taj. (team@we-are-ols.org).
+* To report an issue involving one of the organisers, please email one of the members individually (berenice@we-are-ols.org, malvika@we-are-ols.org, yo@we-are-ols.org, tajuddeen@we-are-ols.org).

 **This call is being recorded and transcribed!**